Isha2022/virtual-study-room/README.md

 **The Study Spot** is a web application designed to facilitate online study sessions between students through virtual study rooms.
 Users can create and join rooms, share resources and work collaboratively with friends using our software.

 ## Deployed Application
-The deployed version of the application can be found at [*virtual-study-room-phi.vercel.app*](virtual-study-room-phi.vercel.app).
+The deployed version of the application can be found at *virtual-study-room-phi.vercel.app*](virtual-study-room-phi.vercel.app*.

 ## Link to Report on Overleaf
 *https://www.overleaf.com/read/spwdstnrjkyt#0aa2c9*